Alec Sulkin: Career

 Sulkin began as a writer for The Late Late Show with Craig Kilborn, during the show's first three years.
 On the August 18, 2014 WTF podcast, he stated that he got the job after being recommended by Wellesley Wild.

 Sulkin joined Family Guy in 2005, and has since produced, written and provided voices for multiple episodes, including the hour-long Star Wars homage, "Blue Harvest", as well as "Chick Cancer", "Stew-Roids", "Stu and Stewie's Excellent Adventure", "Screams of Silence: The Story of Brenda Q", "Family Guy Viewer Mail #2" (with Tom Devanney and Deepak Sethi), "Into Fat Air", "Grimm Job" and "3 Acts of God".

 In August, 2010, Sulkin and his writing partner Wellesley Wild signed a three-year pact with 20th Century Fox TV.
 In 2013, Sulkin and Wild produced a sitcom titled Dads, with MacFarlane as executive producer.
 The series was cancelled after one season.

 In 2012, Sulkin co-wrote the well-received comedy Ted, along with MacFarlane and Wild.
+All three then co-wrote the 2015 sequel Ted 2.

 Sulkin, along with Family Guy writers Julius Sharpe, Danny Smith, John Viener, Patrick Meighan and Seth MacFarlane were special material writers for the 85th Academy Awards, in which the latter was the host.

 Sulkin co-wrote the script of the 2014 film A Million Ways to Die in the West, along with MacFarlane and Wild.

 Starting with Season 16, Sulkin, alongside Richard Appel became the new showrunners for Family Guy.